datagrok-ai/admetica/README.md

 After performing the preprocessing for Caco-2, we obtained a dataset that contains 34 structures.

-We conducted comprehensive calculations of ADMET properties and assessed the performance metrics for both the Admetica and Novartis models, resulting in the following outcomes:
+We calculated Caco-2 and assessed performance metrics for the Admetica and Novartis models, resulting in the following outcomes:

 | **Metric**   | **Admetica**   | **Novartis**   |
 |--------------|----------------|----------|